-How far will I walk each day?
+How far will I walk each day during a hiking in Norway trip?

-What kind of accommodation is included?
+What kind of accommodation is included on a hiking in Norway holiday?

 You’ll stay in rural guesthouses, farms, and small family-run inns, usually in private or semi-private rooms.
 Breakfast is almost always included, and dinner is provided when no local dining options are available.
 Each trip page details the specific accommodation setup.

-Is the route challenging?
+Is a hiking in Norway route challenging?

 Dovre: Easily reachable by train from Oslo via the direct Oslo–Trondheim railway line.